-- Instantiate an object of this class. - Create the Word.Basic object by calling the method CreateWordObject. - 3.
-Create a new Microsoft Word document with the method FileNew, or open an existing document with the method FileLoad. - 4.
-Use the methods FormatFontSize, InsertText, InsertNewLine to add text and formatting to the document. - Save the document with FileSaveAs or FileSave. - Call the method FileClose when you are finished with the document. - 7.
-Call the method DestroyWordObject when you are finished with the Word.Basic object.
+- Instantiate an object of this class. - Create the Word.Basic object by calling the CreateWordObject method. - Create a new Microsoft Word document with the FileNew method, or open an existing document with the method FileLoad. - Use the FormatFontSize, InsertText, InsertNewLine methods to add text and formatting to the document. - Save the document with FileSaveAs or FileSave method.

+- 6. Call the FileClose method when you are finished with the document. - 7.
+Call the DestroyWordObject method when you are finished with the Word.
+Basic object.